Naval Criminal Investigative Service: Intelligence and Information Sharing Directorate

 The Intelligence and Information Sharing Directorate directs NCIS' activities to provide intelligence, analysis, and related products to better understand the terror, intelligence, cyber, and criminal threats to the Department of the Navy and to meet priority intelligence requirements.
-The directorate is also responsible for the collection, analysis, exploitation, and sharing of criminal, counterintelligence, and terrorism information in direct support of NCIS operations and investigations, along with directing NCIS' Multiple Threat Alert Center and the Department of Defense Global Watch.
+The Directorate is also responsible for the collection, analysis, exploitation, and sharing of criminal, counterintelligence, and terrorism information in direct support of NCIS operations and investigations, along with directing NCIS' Multiple Threat Alert Center and the Department of Defense Global Watch.

 The Intelligence and Information Sharing Directorate is managed by an executive assistant director with the assistance of an assistant director.
 The directorate is divided into multiple programmatic departments which are headed by deputy assistant directors (comparable in practice to special agents in charge).
 The departments are further divided into divisions led by division chiefs (comparable in practice to assistant special agents in charge).

 Strategy, Planning and Business Operations Directorate

-The Strategy, Planning and Business Operations Directorate develops overarching agency strategies and provides the program planning, evaluation, and performance assessment necessary to accomplish the strategic mission of NCIS.
-The directorate also serves as a consultant to Department of Defense and Department of the Navy sponsors on financial management and critical resource issues and manages public engagement and congressional activities.
+The Strategy, Planning, and Business Operations Directorate develops overarching agency strategies and provides the program planning, evaluation, and performance assessment necessary to accomplish the strategic mission of NCIS.
+The directorate also serves as a consultant to the Department of Defense and Department of the Navy sponsors on financial management and critical resource issues and manages public engagement and congressional activities.

 The Planning and Strategy Directorate is managed by an executive assistant director with the assistance of an assistant director.
 The directorate is divided into multiple programmatic departments which are headed by deputy assistant directors (comparable in practice to special agents in charge).
 The departments are further divided into divisions led by division chiefs (comparable in practice to assistant special agents in charge).